cracz/FlowAnalysis/README.md

 # FlowAnalysis

+# This program is deprecated and was replaced with TreeAnalsis

 ROOT macro for calculating coefficients of anisotropic flow (of order_n) using the Event Plane Method (of order_m).

 * This requires StRoot/StEpdUtil and StRoot/StPicoEvent libraries.